haliknihudas666/hudas-certificate-generator/README.md

 npm start
 ```

+## Usage

-Upon running the generator you will be asked if you want to generate locally or generate and send to emails.
+Upon running the `npm start` you will be asked if you want to generate locally or generate and send to emails.

 ![Generate options](https://raw.githubusercontent.com/haliknihudas666/hudas-certificate-generator/master/screenshots/options.png)